upbound/docs/content/all-spaces/spaces/query-api/_index.md

 ### Query within a single control plane

-Use the `up alpha get` command to retreive information about objects within the current control plane context.
+Use the `up alpha get` command to retrieve information about objects within the current control plane context.
 This command uses the **Query** endpoint and targets the current control plane.

 To switch between control plane groups, use the [`up ctx` ]({{<ref "reference/cli/command-reference#ctx" >}}) and change to your desired context: